On April 28, 1945, disgraced fascist dictator Benito Mussolini was brutally executed by Italian partisans in the village of Giulino di Mezzegra.

 The corpse turned up four months later in a monastery near Milan.
 There it stayed for eleven years, until Italian Prime Minister Adone Zoli turned over the bones to Mussolini’s widow.
 She buried her husband properly at his family crypt in Predappio.

 That still isn’t the end of the story of Mussolini’s death.
 In 1966, the U.S. military turned over a slice of Mussolini’s brain to his family.
 The military had cut out a portion of his brain to test for syphilis.
 The test was inconclusive.

-After this look at Mussolini’s death, read about Gabriele D’Annunzio, the Italian writer who inspired Mussolini’s rise to Fascism.
-Then take a look at photos from fascist Italy that provide a chilling look at life during Mussolini’s reign.
+After this look at Benito Mussolini’s death, read about Gabriele D’Annunzio, the Italian writer who inspired Mussolini’s rise to fascism.
+Then, take a look at photos from fascist Italy that provide a chilling look at life during Mussolini’s reign.